GRAYgoose124/MLbox/README.md

 # Diffusion Box

-A test playground for Stable Diffusion.
+A test playground for Stable Diffusion, personal utilities to make life easier.

+Uses many examples and code from https://huggingface.co/.
+Probably inherits CreativeML Open RAIL-M licensing.

 ## Installing
 Clone the repo, then `poetry install`, preferably inside a venv.